How Long do Care Proceedings Take?

 Whilst the case is awaiting a final decision, the Family Court can make an interim care order which is a temporary order and will only last until another order or final decision is made.

 You may find yourself involved in care proceedings if social workers involved with your family are worried that your child is at risk of harm in your care.
-For example, they might be worried that your child is being neglected, or that you might be involved in drug and alcohol misuse, that you might have poor mental health or other issues of concern.
+For example, they might be worried that your child is being neglected, or that you might be involved in drug and alcohol misuse, that you might have poor mental health which is impacting on how you can look after your children or other issues of concern.

 The first court hearing is usually a Case Management Hearing.
 This is where the application and the care plan for the child will be considered and an initial decision made on whether temporary orders are necessary.
 At the hearing the main issues in the case will be identified and a timetable will be set, which will include what reports need to be prepared in order for the Court to come to a decision.